15.1 4-H Rules for County/State Fairs:

 15.2 Memorandum of Understanding (MOU) with County Fair Board or Ag Society

-The most common source of complaints is the competitive process related to a county fair.
-As a result, a Memorandum of Understanding (MOU) was developed, outlining the roles and responsibilities of County Extension Boards and County Agricultural Societies/Fair Boards.
-This MOU has many components, including an agreement that Nebraska Extension will have a grievance procedure and that County Agricultural Societies/Fair Boards will abide by those procedures.
-This MOU provides University Legal Counsel the documentation necessary for telling a client or a client’s attorney that the venue for their complaints regarding a county fair is the Appeals and Protest Procedures as established by the County 4-H Council and approved by the County Agricultural Society/Fair Boards.
+A Memorandum of Understanding (MOU) creates clarity and outlines the roles and responsibilities of County Extension Boards and County Agricultural Societies/Fair Boards.
+The MOU has many components, including an agreement Nebraska Extension will have a grievance procedure and County Agricultural Societies/Fair Boards will abide by those procedures.
+The MOU provides University Legal Counsel the documentation necessary for telling a client or a client’s attorney the venue for their complaints regarding a county fair is the Appeals and Protest Procedures as established by the County 4-H Council and approved by the County Agricultural Society/Fair Boards.

 Benefits of a MOU: